CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![](images1/media/02062025(3).png)

-    > **Note:** The Trial capacity region may differ from the one shown in the screenshot.
-Don't worry - just activate it and proceed to the next step.
+    > **Note:** The trial capacity region may differ from the one shown in the screenshot.
+No need to worry – simply use the default selected region, activate it, and continue to the next step.

 1. Successfully upgraded to Microsoft Fabric dialog opens.
 Select **Got it**.